sayedafif/trumpcard/readme.md

 4. Check if it says Listening on *3000
 5. Open Browser.
 For player 1- Go to localhost:3000
 6. Open another tab in browser.
 For player 2 - Go to localhost:3000
+7. For player 2 .
+You can also play in phone.
+Get hostname of your computer.
+Then on mobile phone - open browser - go to computerhostname:3000
-7. Give names to each tab.
+8. Give names to each player.
 Play

 #### Using the application